oddluck/limnoria-plugins/README.md

 `channelWhitelist` - a comma separated list of channels in which titles should be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`

+`channelBlacklist` - a comma separated list of channels in which titles should never be displayed.
+If `""`, titles will be shown in all channels.
+Default value: `""`

+    About white/black lists

+    - If `channelWhitelist` and `channelBlacklist` are empty, then titles will be displayed in every channel
+    - If `channelBlacklist` has #foo, then titles will be displayed in every channel except #foo
+    - If `channelWhitelist` has #foo then `channelBlacklist` will be ignored

+    Examples

+    Show titles in every channel except #foo

+    !config supybot.plugins.SpiffyTitles.channelBlacklist #foo

+    Only show titles in #bar

+    !config supybot.plugins.SpiffyTitles.channelWhitelist #bar

+    Remove channel whitelist

+    !config supybot.plugins.SpiffyTitles.channelWhitelist ""

 `ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match against URLs posted in channels.
 Default value: `[]`